AakankshaBaid/supply-health/hotel-supply-health github/README.md

 ---

+## Business Problem

+- Hotel partners may quietly earn less than comparable properties nearby, often for reasons like: thin content, pricing out of step with the market, limited room availability
+- Partner-success teams can fix these issues, but can't reach every partner every cycle due to time constraints
+- Today, a struggling partner is typically only caught *after* the fact: a complaint, a bad review, or a disappointing number already on the books
+- **The decision this supports:** which partners should a capacity-constrained team call first this week, to catch a problem while it's still fixable?

+---

 ## North Star Metric

 **Outreach Efficiency Lift** — how much further the same partner-success team gets when their time is directed by this ranking instead of unprioritized coverage.
 Every decision in this project is judged against whether it moves this number.
 Current result: **1.98x — nearly double the results, with zero added headcount.**

----

-## Business Problem

-- Hotel partners may quietly earn less than comparable properties nearby, often for reasons like: thin content, pricing out of step with the market, limited room availability
-- Partner-success teams can fix these issues, but can't reach every partner every cycle due to time constraint
-- Today, a struggling partner is typically only caught *after* the fact: a complaint, a bad review, or a disappointing number already on the books
-- **The decision this supports:** which partners should a capacity-constrained team call first this week, to catch a problem while it's still fixable?

 ---